 Rezoning a property can add between $500,000 to $1 million to the cost of a housing projects for a non-profit organization.
 It also adds a year to the development timeline.
 That money all comes out of the rents charged to future residents.
 Because the City of Vancouver has no Official Community Plan—and hasn’t had a City Wide Plan until recently—almost all zoning is about 50 years old.
 As a result, almost every single project is a rezoning.
 This comes at a huge cost not only to co-op housing, but the entire community housing sector.

 There is no one single factor that guarantees affordability however this motion is a key piece to the overall puzzle.

 For instance a 2018 CHF BC and City of Vancouver plan for 1,000 units of co-op housing with cheaper rents at seven sites on city-owned land has been stalled.
-To date, only two sites are completed; one is under construction; another is to begin and three are sitting empty because a lack of funding from other levels of government.
+To date, only two sites are completed.
+One is under construction.
+Another is to begin.
+And three are sitting empty because a lack of funding from other levels of government.
 Some of those projects would have made it into the funding queue more quickly without a lengthy rezoning process.

 The motion also proposes that council “direct staff to work with the community housing sector on clarifications or changes related to the city’s definition of social housing in order to strengthen public understanding and trust, without creating barriers to developing community housing at break-even rents with no funding from senior levels of government.”

 CHF BC believes that trying to define what affordable housing misses the point.
 It belies a misunderstand of how truly affordable housing is created.
 Affordability isn’t created by a definition.
 It is created by reducing the costs of development.
 So while we are happy to negotiate the highest possible affordability targets as part of each development, delivering on affordability ultimately will not come from adhere to a definition, but rather by minimizing time delays, such as those caused by rezonings and other city policies.